caplin/Guice-Example/README.md

 The application is used to illustrate the ideas discussed in the Powerpoint presentation at the root of the project.

+*Please note, from tag 2.0 onwards you'll need to copy a version of the datasource-java jar into the Blade/DataSource/lib directory of the DataSource and add it to your classpath.
+This tutorial was done with version datasource-java-6.0.4-268745.jar.*

 Guice features covered:

 * Standard binding